Drugs

 Olanzapine is a second generation (atypical) antipsychotic with a potent antagonism of serotonin, dopamine, histamine and alpha1-adrenergic receptors.

-• In the ED, olanzapine is frequently indicated as a first-line antipsychotic for acute agitation associated with psychiatric disorders.
+• In the ED, olanzapine is frequently indicated as a first-line antipsychotic for acute agitation associated with psychiatric disorders (US-FDA and EMA approved for agitation in individuals with schizophrenia and bipolar disorder).

 • Agitation in the ED is a very complex situation that includes a variety of dissimilar scenarios with a wide range of therapeutic options.
 It is of great importance to be familiarized with the available therapeutic arsenal for agitation, such as droperidol, benzodiazepines, ketamine, etc.